atif-hassan/Regression_ReSampling/README.md

 - **X** - Either a pandas dataframe or numpy matrix.
 Complete data to be resampled.
 - **target** - Either string (for pandas) or index (for numpy).
 The target variable to be resampled.
 - **bins=3** - The number of classes that the user wants to generate.
 (Default: 3)
 - **min_n_samples=6** - Minimum number of samples in each bin.
-Bins having less than this value will be merged with the closes bin.
+Bins having less than this value will be merged with the closest bin.
 Has to be more than neighbours in imblearn.
 (Default: 6)
 - **balanced_binning=False** - Decides whether samples are to be distributed roughly equally across all classes.
 (Default: False)
 - **verbose=2** - 0 will disable print by package, 1 will print info about class mergers and 2 will also print class distributions.